Multarix/Guildbot/docs/index.md

 - Display information about a user.
 - Mass delete messages.

-## So how does it work?
+### So how does it work?

 Guildbot runs on Javascript, using Node and the discord.js library.
-It also supports an sqlite database for storing information, such as custom prefixes.
+It also supports an sqlite database for storing information, such as custom prefixes.\n
 Its code is readily available on github [here](https://github.com/Multarix/Guildbot).
 And even allows you to download and run the bot yourself if you wish to make an separate version of it.

-## So why should I use Guildbot instead of any other bot?
+### So why should I use Guildbot instead of any other bot?

 Honestly, that's up to you to decide. ¯\\_(ツ)_/¯

-Guildbot is likely to continue to receive updates to fix bugs, optimize code and add new features.
-The main reason for the existence of the bot was, and still is as a personal project.
+Guildbot is likely to continue to receive updates to fix bugs, optimize code and add new features.\n The main reason for the existence of the bot was, and still is as a personal project.
 Most of the features are either as a proof of concept, Expand my knowledge of Javascript or features that become needed and/ or wanted within my personal discord or friends discord.
 Some of these features may align with things that you want/ need as well.

-If you wish to use this bot on your server, you may do so by [clicking here](https://discordapp.com/oauth2/authorize?client_id=260372003310010368&scope=bot&permissions=2146958551).
+If you wish to use this bot on your server, you may do so by [clicking here](https://discordapp.com/oauth2/authorize?client_id=260372003310010368&scope=bot&permissions=2146958551).\n
 It is strongly advised not to change the permissions that it asks for as they are required for the bot to function.